OpenSOC/opensoc-vagrant/README.md

 ## Quick Start

-If you don't want to bother with the details of the cluster, and just want to see OpenSOC, place a RPM For Oracle's JVM in `resources/` and edit `common.sh` to set `JRE_RPM` to the name of the RPM.
+If you don't want to bother with the details of the cluster, and just want to see OpenSOC, do the following:

+* Place a RPM For Oracle's JVM in `resources/`, edit `common.sh` to set `JRE_RPM` to the name of the RPM.
+* Get a set of snort rules from [here](https://www.snort.org/downloads), place them in `resources/data` and set `RULES_TARBALL` in `scripts/data/setup-snort.sh`
+* Idenity a pcap file to process with OpenSOC

 Then run:

 ```
 vagrant up
-fab vagrant quickstart
+fab vagrant quickstart /path/to/pcap/file.pcap
 ```

 Finally, point your browser at https://localhost:8443

 This should get you a running OpenSOC cluster with Bro, Snort, and PCAP.
-If you are looking to customize the setup or run your own topologies, see the secions below on running the cluster and running an OpenSOC Topology.
+The PCAP you specify get copied to the data VM, and processed by Bro, Sourcefire, and [Pycapa](https://github.com/OpenSOC/pycapa) If you are looking to customize the setup or run your own topologies, see the secions below on running the cluster and running an OpenSOC Topology.

 ## Advanced Setup